-Management by definition implies a set of skills that may or may not be all naturally acquired or learned.
-The fundamentals of an effective and efficient management personnel and individual managers are rather murky.
-Though generally certain set of education and experiences are required to groom a manager, the quantity and quality of those requirements are by no means really uniform.
+Management, by definition, implies a set of skills that may or may not be all naturally acquired or learned.
+The fundamentals of effective and efficient personnel and individual managers are rather murky.
+Though a certain set of education and experiences are required to groom a manager, the quantity and quality of those requirements are by no means uniform.

-The most basic requirements such as advanced educational degrees such as M.B.A. or Ph.D. coupled with years of experiences are simply not enough anymore.
-In the current global economy, virtually all upper management personnel come in contact with issues such as language and cultural issues, technological challenges, cross industrial expertise as well as geopolitical concerns.
+The most basic requirements, such as advanced educational degrees such as an M.B.A. or Ph.D. coupled with years of experience, are not enough anymore.
+In the current global economy, virtually all upper management personnel come in contact with issues such as language and cultural issues, technological challenges, cross-industrial expertise, and geopolitical concerns.

-Additionally, such ability may also ease the complexity of implementing solutions such as hiring management experts or management consulting firms that can aid in resolving external and internal issues.
+Additionally, the such ability may ease the complexity of implementing solutions, such as hiring management experts or management consulting firms that can aid in resolving external and internal issues.
 Such simplification may also influence the bottom line by creating cost savings.

 In the coming days and weeks, we will start a detailed discussion about the most basic and universal requirements for hiring a management employee and management experts.